 Legend has it that the inspiration for Teva’s came from an old Velcro watch strap attached to a flip flop, and that’s not a bad explanation of the style (albeit they are clearly much better looking than that these days).
 Teva’s are however designed for those who travel and want to make sure their footwear doesn’t get in the way.

 I’m a huge fan and if the ones I had aren’t your kid of thing, take a look at Teva’s website as their a lot of different styles based on the same idea.

 My Skechers were from Cloggs and not in the least bit boring.
 The colour might not be everyone’s cup of tea but I love them.
 I actually smile when I put them on, not only because of the colour but because they feel like I am walking on air.
 Mine are called GO Walk Flash.
 They are incredibly light weight have a memory retention sole and I literally wore them for hours at at time without any discomfort.
 A definite win and the best shoes to wear to Disney.

 Wore his tried and trusted Salomon Speedcross and a pair of black Teva (let’s call them walking shoes not Sandals).

 Hubby has had his Salomon Speedcross for well over a year now and he lives in them.
 Since buying these trainers, he can’t sing their praises highly enough and pretty much doesn’t wear much else when out of work.
-These were perfect for Disney.
+These were his best shoes to wear to Disney